archway-network/networks/README.md

 ### Feegrant selection criteria:

 - Feegrants programs aims to have availablity of maximum 2 to 3 relayers on each published path
-- Feegrants will be reviewed based relayer performance
+- Feegrants will be reviewed based relayer performance and renewed periodically
 - Relayer must have local full nodes available for both connecting chains
 - Relayer must publish its metadata and signer addresses for both connecting chains.
 Please use [ibc_data_schema.json](../ibc_data.schema.json) for schema reference.
 - Relayer must update the [Active Feegrants](#active-feegrants) below.